-Understanding where and how digital credentials can be used is key to adoption.
+Understanding where and how Digital Credentials can be used is key to adoption.
 Support is growing rapidly across major operating systems and devices.

 Capability | |||